rahulshettyv/TaskLock/README.md

 def critical_section(teamspace_name):
     print(f"Processing {teamspace_name}")
 ```

+### Examples
+Detailed examples are provided in the examples folder of the repository.

 ## Why TaskLock?
 TaskLock is built for modern distributed systems, offering a robust and developer-friendly methods to ensure reliable task execution with minimal overhead.